koust6u/FPGA-Door-lock/README.md

       FULL LED

 ## Desciption
-      The password can be set and entered in four digits, and can be entered through the *button.
+      The password can be set in four digits, and can be entered through the *button.

       Generally, it starts in normal mode and contrasts with the password set.
       If the password is wrong, LED1, LED2, and LED3 are output in order.